• The Thread

 • Examples: You, Only Virtual's approach with the Gowin family we explored last week

-🧵 The Thread: It's fascinating how these technologies aren't developing in a vacuum.
+It's fascinating how these technologies aren't developing in a vacuum.
 They're shaped by the cultures they serve.
 Chinese solutions prioritize family continuity and collective memory, while American approaches emphasize individual legacy and personal values.
 Even as the technology becomes more accessible globally, these cultural differences remain embedded in how digital afterlife solutions are designed, marketed, and used.

 🏛️ Welcome to our Archive